EVerest/everest-core/README.md

 ### CSMS Compatibility

-The EVerest implementation of OCPP 1.6 has been tested against the OCPP Compliance Test Tool (OCTT and OCTT2) during the implementation.
+The EVerest implementation of OCPP 1.6 has been tested against the OCPP Compliance Test Tool (OCTT) during the implementation.

 The following table shows the known CSMS with which this library was tested.